MariamYousry1234/Image-Slideshow-Project/README.md

-🖼️ Image Slideshow Project (C# WinForms)
+# 🖼️ Image Slideshow Project

-A simple Windows Forms application that allows users to view images as a slideshow.
+A simple C# Windows Forms app that allows you to browse and view images from any folder in slideshow mode.
-Users can select a folder containing images, and the app will automatically display them one by one with next/previous navigation and auto-slide functionality.

-✨ Features:
+## ✨ Features

-Load images (.jpg, .png) from any selected folder
-View images with Next and Previous buttons
+- Navigate through images using **Next** and **Previous** buttons
-Auto slideshow with timer interval
+- Optional auto-slideshow mode
-Display image name and number
+- Displays image name and number
-Smooth memory handling (dispose old image before loading new one) Simple and clean UI

-🛠️ Tech Stack:
+- Clean and simple user interface

+---

+## 🧰 Technologies Used
-Language: C#
+- C#
+- .NET Framework
-Framework: .NET Windows Forms
+- Windows Forms
-IDE: Visual Studio
+- Visual Studio

+---

-💡 How to Use:
+## 🚀 How to Run
+1. Open the project in **Visual Studio**
+2. Build the solution (Ctrl + Shift + B)

-Run the application.
+3. Run the project (F5)
-Choose a folder that contains images.
+4. Choose a folder containing images (.jpg / .png)

-Click Next / Previous or wait for the slideshow timer.
+---

+## 📸 Author
+Developed by **Mariam Yousry**